schollz/find3/doc/passive_tracking.md

 Choose a **family name** which is a unique namespace that you can use to store data for all your devices.
 Each scanning computer should have the *same* family name.
 We will use `FAMILY` for the rest of this document.

-You need to run the scanner commands using `sudo` to have priveleges to modify the WiFi card.
+You need to run the scanner commands using `sudo` to have privileges to modify the WiFi card.
 However, if you are using Docker you don't need the `sudo` command.

 ```
 $ sudo ./find3-cli-scanner -i wlan0 -device DEVICE -family FAMILY \